Dysgraphia is a condition that affects handwriting.

 You can see there are a number of great strategies to use if you or your child has dysgraphia at any stage of life.

-This is especially helpful if your child is really struggling with their fine motor skills as they learn to write and the above strategies are not enough.
+This is especially helpful if your child is having difficulty with their fine motor skills as they learn to write and the above strategies are not enough.

-District Speech has a team of highly specialized pediatric speech therapists ready to help.
+At District Speech, we have a team of highly specialized pediatric speech therapists ready to help your child thrive.

 Washington, DC 20005